SvenRosvall/QueryVlcb/README.md

 and counts the received responses.
 This assumes that each connected CANCAB responds to this parameter query.

+### CanBufferHighWatermark.py
+Queries all nodes and for each VLCB node query the CAN Service high watermark diagnostic.
+This is useful to identify potential CAN problems.

 ## Supporting files
 The scripts above makes use of the following files: